-2. Following practical completion during the year, this property has been reclassified from properties under development to investment property in the Office portfolio.
+Following practical completion during the year, these properties have been reclassified from properties under development to investment property in the Logistics portfolio. с.

-On 17 December 2021, a call option for the sale of Casuarina Square was executed for a sales price of \$397.2 million (\$41.8 million (\$41.8 million less capital adjustments of \$20.8 million) (GPTs 50% share: \$198.6 million).
-Non-refundable deposits of \$20.9 million (50%; \$10.5 million) have been received and are recorded as current liabilities as at 31 December 2021.
-Subject to exercise of the option by the purchaser, settlement is expected to occur no later than 31 March 2022
+On 17 December 2021, a call option for the sale of Casuarina Square was executed for a sales price of \$397.2 million (\$418.0 million [see capital adjustments of \$20.8 million] (GPTs 50% share: \$198.6 million).
+Non-refundable deposits of \$20.9 million (50%: \$71.5 million) have been received and are recorded as current liabilities as at 31 December 2021.
+Subject to exercise of the option by the purchaser, settlement is expected to occur no later than 31 March 2022 4

 The Metro Assets at Sydney Olympic Park were compulsorily acquired on 19 March 2021.
 At 31 December 2020 GPT recorded the disposal based on the initial offer price of \$103.0 million.
 A preliminary report provided by the Valuer General has estimated the value at \$111.7 million.
 This increase has been reflected as a gain on financial asset at amortised cost.
 Negotiations on the final sale price are continuing.

-6. 142-158 Pacific Highway was sold on 30 June 2021 for a total consideration of \$5.5 million.
+142-158 Pacific Highway was sold on 30 June 2021 for a total consideration of \$5.5 million.
+L·Ċ. . Ö